muktek/assignment--fullstack-js-06-rest-api/README.md

   - query the job records table and send them to the client as JSON data

 - When I send a `GET` request to  http://localhost:3000/api/jobs/[:\_id]
-  - query the job records table and send the single record with 'id: _id_' to the client as JSON data
+  - query the job records table for the job with id column value of '_\_id_' from the route.

 - When I send a `POST` request to http://localhost:3000/api/jobs and JSON in the body, the application should:
   - create a new record in the database